DinhLamPham/PredictingESN/README.md

-# Predictive process-aware enterprise social network
+# Prediction of Process-Aware Enterprise Social Networks
 This repository is apart of the paper entitled "Prediction of Process-Aware Enterprise Social Networks and its Experiments Using Long Short-Term Memory Neural Network Models".

 Summary: